Gender representation in video games: Prevalence

-In games with LGBT characters or the option of an LGBT avatar, some aspects of marginalization that occur in contemporary culture are depicted despite the game's overall adherence to reality.
+In games with LGBT characters or the option of an LGBT avatar, some aspects of marginalization that occur in contemporary culture are depicted regardless of the game's overall adherence to reality.
 These real social constraints are imposed on a virtual world due to the way games are constructed and the community that inhabits them.
 Games are made on contemporary culture's heteronormative basis, and this shapes narrative and characters.
 In the popular MMO World of Warcraft, for example, this has "created an oppressive atmosphere for individuals who do not adhere to a heteronormative lifestyle", according to a 2013 assessment of the game's community.